tauri-apps/tauri-docs/docs/guides/features/cli.md

 # Making Your Own CLI

-Tauri enables your app to have a CLI through [clap], a robust command line argument parser.
+Tauri enables your app to have a CLI through [clap](https://github.com/clap-rs/clap), a robust command line argument parser.
 With a simple CLI definition in your `tauri.conf.json` file, you can define your interface and read its argument matches map on JavaScript and/or Rust.

 ## Base Configuration